Michelle Goldberg: Opinions and controversies

 A review on Page 11 this weekend about "Blurred Lines: Rethinking Sex, Power and Consent on Campus", by Vanessa Grigoriadis, refers incorrectly to her reporting on the issues.
 She does in fact write about Department of Justice statistics that say college-age women are less likely than nonstudent women of the same age to be victims of sexual assault; it is not the case that Grigoriadis was unaware of the department's findings.
 In addition, the review describes incorrectly Grigoriadis's presentation of statistics from the Rape, Abuse and Incest National Network.
 She showed that there is disagreement over whether the data are sound; it is not the case that she gave the reader "no reason to believe" the statistics are wrong.

 Regarding the corrected review, Goldberg stated on Twitter: "Two things are true here.
 I made a serious error.
 And one of the book's major claims about its subject isn't correct."
 She also said that she would "give a kidney and five years of my life" to retract her errors and that "This whole thing is turning into a round robin of fuckups."
 According to Vanity Fair, one Times source called the incident "a significant error," while another described the fallout as "humiliating".

-In a July 17, 2020, column in the New York Times headlined, "Do Progressives Have a Free Speech Problem?"
-Goldberg wrote, "The mass uprising following the killing of George Floyd has led to a necessary expansion of the boundaries of mainstream speech. [ ... ] At the same time, a climate of punitive heretic-hunting, a recurrent feature of left-wing politics, has set in, enforced, in some cases, through workplace discipline, including firings."